 In the field of image fusion, the key to the evaluation of fusion algorithms is how to effectively extract features and fuse features.
 Numbers of traditional image fusion methods have been proposed to solve the feature extract problem, and group the methods into three main categories: transform domain approach, such as discrete cosine(DCT), discrete wavelet(DWT), etc; sparse representation domain approach; various component analysis, such as principal component analysis(PCA), independent component analysis(ICA), etc. However, the feature extraction methods lack flexibility and generalizability because of the increasing complexity.
-Moreover, traditional methods need to pay much attention to design the appropriateness of fusion methods to ensure the features come from different specific source images. \\ With the wide application of deep learning in high-level vision tasks, the limitations of traditional methods have a breakthrough to a certain extent.
+Moreover, traditional methods need to pay much attention to designing the appropriateness of fusion methods to ensure the features come from different specific source images. \\ With the wide application of deep learning in high-level vision tasks, the limitations of traditional methods have a breakthrough to a certain extent.
 More and more CNNs based approaches were introduced for feature extraction as a backbone for image fusion tasks via various fusion strategies.
-The deep learning-based approaches for image fusion have been application successful in several areas, such as multi-modal image fusion, multi-exposure image fusion, multi-focus image fusion, and medical image fusion. \citep{ram2017deepfuse} proposed a deep learning-based unsupervised Deepfuse framework for exposure and extreme exposure image fusion. \citep{li2018densefuse} proposed an infrared and visible image fusion method named DenseFuse based on Deepfuse and incorporated dense block in the encoding network for feature extraction. \citep{ma2019fusiongan} proposed a FusionGAN based on the generative adversarial network for infrared and visible image fusion. \citep{ma2020ddcgan} extended previous work to adopt a dual-discriminator strategy for fusing multi-modality images of multi-resolution image fusion.
+The deep learning-based approaches for image fusion have been application successful in several areas, such as multi-modal image fusion, multi-exposure image fusion, multi-focus image fusion, and medical image fusion. \cite{ram2017deepfuse} proposed a deep learning-based unsupervised Deepfuse framework for exposure and extreme exposure image fusion.
+An infrared and visible image fusion method named DenseFuse based on Deepfuse and incorporated dense block in the encoding network for feature extraction is proposed\cite{li2018densefuse}.
+FusionGAN is based on the generative adversarial network for infrared and visible image fusion\cite{ma2019fusiongan}. \cite{ma2020ddcgan} extended previous work to adopt a dual-discriminator strategy for fusing multi-modality images of multi-resolution image fusion.